miro5lav/trusted-pipeline/Dockerfiles/README.md

 ## Run docker kafka-with-zookeeper
-docker-compose up -d -f kafka-with-zookeeper.yaml
+docker-compose -f kafka-with-zookeeper.yaml up -d

 ### Connect docker and see logs in Windows Sublinux
 Go to wsl ( you can install it in Powershell with wsl --install)

+Check if connections exist :
-ZOOKEEPER_CLIENT_PORT is 2181
+ZOOKEEPER_CLIENT_PORT is 22181

 nc -vz localhost 22181
 KAFKA PORT is 29092
 nc -vz localhost 29092